rtfisher/rtfisher/README.md

 * Other course materials and lecture notes (such as from a summer school in Yunnan Province, China https://github.com/rtfisher/summerschool_lectures)
 * Anything else I'm excited to share (such as Degree Certify, https://github.com/rtfisher/degree-certify, a Python script which reads PDFs of student transcripts and streamlines the degree certification process.
 Not astrophysical but a very convenient time saver!)

 Feel free to poke around and see what's new.
-If you have any questions or just want to connect, don't hesitate to reach out!
+If you have any questions, don't hesitate to reach out!

 Bob